Rhapsody Unified Architecture Framework (UAF) 1.2 profile

 In the box that opens up you can start typing the name of the element you want to create.
-You then press Spacebar and the Option/FN key this will give you a drop down list of the elements that correspond to the pattern that has been typed.
+You then press Spacebar and Ctrl key this will give you a drop down list of the elements that correspond to the pattern that has been typed.

 You can then select the appropriate element type using you mouse and then press return to create the element.
 The element creation is constrained by the metamodel so you can only create elements in the correct places as allowed by the UAF metamodel.

 A note on correct architecture construction using decomposition